 Let’s assume you sell products online through your website.
 California residents represent 3 percent of your total customers.
 Must you comply with the California privacy laws?
 Yes.

 Is this legal?
 The merits of this “long arm of the law” approach haven’t been addressed as of yet by the courts.
 My personal view is it is unconstitutional because only the federal government has the right to regulate commerce across state lines.

 While unique, California’s approach invites chaos.
 Imagine if Florida passes a law contradicting a California law and includes a similar provision requiring websites to comply with the Florida law if the site collects personal information from even a single resident of Florida.
 Which state law prevails?
 Online operators would face a no-win situation.

 The commerce clause of the U.S. Constitution is designed to prevent this from happening.
-Of course, one or more online businesses are going to have to pony up the million dollars or so to challenge the California approach.
-Expect such an effort in the near future.
+Of course, one or more online businesses are going to have to pay the million dollars or so to challenge the California approach.
+Expect such an effort soon.

 The New California Privacy Laws